Our History

 Building a Stable Program

-By 2005 TRADART Foundation launched the Tools for Schools program and over the next several years, it worked singlehandedly with its partners from industry, stabilizing the presence of woodshop and construction classes in all six Santa Barbara Unified School District schools.
-Had it not been for TRADART and its partners, who equipped each shop with new machines, new tools, and materials such as lumber, there would be no Construction Technology Shop Class at Santa Barbara High School, La Cumbre Junior High School nor a shop class at San Marcos High School.
+Had it not been for TRADART and its partners, who equipped each shop with new machines, new tools, and materials such as lumber, there would be no Construction technology shop classes at either Santa Barbara Junior and Senior High School; nor at La Cumbre Junior High School; nor at San Marcos High School.

 Gaining Momentum